PROPHET: An Inferable Future Forecasting Benchmark with Causal Intervened Likelihood Estimation: Experiments

 Future forecasting is a continuous process that begins when the question is posed and ends when the question is answered.
 The earlier the answer can be predicted, the more valuable it is.
 We investigate the system's forecasting at different times.
-Similar as in Section~\ref{sec:stats}, we compute the progress in the whole forecasting.
+Similar to Section~\ref{sec:stats}, we compute the progress in the whole forecasting.
 We represent the progress of each news by the percentage of its date in the forecasting.
-We show the performances of \texttt{Naive RAG} and \texttt{CIL-High} at different times.
-These experiments are on both \texttt{L1} part and the whole benchmarks (\texttt{L1}+\texttt{L2}). (\texttt{L1}+\texttt{L2}) is the real-world forecasting scenario.
-All results are on GPT-4o and \texttt{ScratchPAD} reasoning.
+We run different models based on the top-10 \ace~articles in various prediction progress.
 The results are in Figure~\ref{fig:temporal}.

-\textcircled{1} We find significant potential in the early-time future forecasting.
-The \texttt{CIL-High} at 20\% progress performs even better than \texttt{Naive RAG} at 100\%.
-It indicates that if we have a sufficiently powerful retrieval method, we can expect to achieve effective predictions at the early stages of event development.
-This finding applies to both scenarios where evidence is sufficient and where it is insufficient.

-\textcircled{2} When the forecasting progress precedes, there would be news that is harmful for prediction.
-We find that during the progress of forecasting, the performances of some methods fluctuate.
-And the \ace~ of the \texttt{Naive RAG} stops increasing at 60\%.
-This is consistent with the conclusions in Section~\ref{sec:stats}.
-It shows a desired prediction system should be aware of negative evidence and can self-correct in the retrieval and reasoning process.
+As the prediction process progresses, the difficulty of prediction decreases, but early predictions still face great difficulties.